-- Sell the plant by-products including Carbon Black, Oil, Steel and Syngas - Sell Plants to third parties that include ongoing royalty payments and maintenance agreements
+- Sell the plant by-products including Carbon Black, Oil, Steel and Syngas - o Sell Plants to third parties that include ongoing royalty payments and maintenance agreements

-The focus of the Company during 2018 - 2019, which continues, is to:
+The focus of the Company for 2020 is to:

 - Complete the process of obtaining permanent environmental permits - Secure long-term financing - Arrange for financing for the upgrade of the Company's full-scale plant in Sault Ste.
-Marie - Make progress towards commercial sales of EWI's technology in the form of plant sales to third parties - File Additional patents - Renew the third year of a five-year contract with the US Department of Agriculture to maintain its EWI liquid biological waste unit.
+Marie - Conclude commercial sales of EWI's technology in the form of plant sales to third parties - File Additional patents - Renew the third year of a five-year contract with the US Department of Agriculture to maintain its EWI liquid biological waste unit.